watplugin/wat/changelist.md

     UI Panel moved to the bottom panel to help prevent unnecessary context switching.
     (Basically you can see the immediate code you're testing)

+## 19th Decemeber

+### 3.2 Compatability Fixes

+- Fix Name Conflict: to_string is no longer valid because of a builtin method in Godot

+- Fix Double Writer

+- until_signal/timeout now use the CONNECT_DEFERRED flag to avoid locks